 Recent legislation introduced in the UK provides that if a company transfers or outsources its business or a part of its business to a transferee or a service provider, the employees who were employed in such business are entitled to become employed by the transferee or service provider on the same terms and conditions as they had been employed before.
 The dismissal of such employees as a result of such transfer of business is deemed unfair dismissal and entitles the employee to compensation.
 As a result, we may become liable for redundancy payments to the employees of our clients in the UK who outsource business to us.
 We believe this legislation will not affect our existing contracts with clients in the UK.
 However, we may be liable under any service level agreements we may enter into in the future pursuant to existing master services agreements with our UK clients.
-In addition, we expect this legislation to have a material adverse effect on potential business from clients in the UK.
-However, as this legislation has only come into effect in April 2006, we are not yet able to assess at this time the potential impact of this new legislation on our results of operation in the long term.
+In addition, this legislation may have an adverse effect on potential business from clients in the UK.